-Hearthstone packages your Green Mountain Insert 90 woodstove with the greatest care so that it ships safely.
+Hearthstone packages your Green Mountain 60 woodstove with the greatest care so that it ships safely.
 Under certain circumstances, however, damage may occur during transit and handling.
-When you receive the Green Mountain Insert 90, carefully unpack and inspect the stove and all accompanying parts.
-Ensure that all parts are included inside the stove.
+When you receive the Green Mountain 60, carefully unpack and inspect the stove and all accompanying parts.
+Ensure that all parts are included with the stove.
 If any parts are damaged or missing, please contact your authorized Hearthstone dealer immediately.

-Be sure to remove the packaging material in the flue collar and above the baffle before installing the chimney.
+Be sure to remove the packaging material in the flue collar before installing the chimney.